St Leonard's Priory, London: Dissolution and after

-The priory was destroyed during the first phase of the Dissolution of the Monasteries in 1536, along with many other smaller religious house.
+The priory was destroyed during the first phase of the Dissolution of the Monasteries in 1536, along with many other smaller religious houses.
 Its books were moved to Westminster Abbey to join the library for the new Diocese of Westminster and the church retained to form a new parish church.
 Sybil Kirke was the last prioress – she was granted an annual pension of £15 and allowed to retain 35 shillings 2 pence worth of Priory goods.
 Initially she was also granted the retention of some of the priory's demesne lands to cover her household expenses.
 She lived until at least 1553.

-Most of the rest of the building's contents (such as its cattle and corn) were sold by the king's commissioners to Sir Ralph Sadleir, who lived at Sutton House in Homerton and was privy councillor to Henry VIII.
+Most of the rest of the building's contents (such as its cattle and corn) were sold by the king's commissioners to Sir Ralph Sadler, who lived at Sutton House in Homerton and was privy councillor to Henry VIII.
 Some were also sold to Mr More, steward to the Lord Chancellor.
-In February 1539 the crown also granted Sadleir the priory's site, buildings and most of its lands, including the manor of Bromley, though initially these had all been sold to William Rolte.
+In February 1539 the crown also granted Sadler the priory's site, buildings and most of its lands, including the manor of Bromley, though initially these had all been sold to William Rolte.
 All that remains of the grounds of the Abbey is the parish church's small neglected churchyard.